America’s Fund Silent Auction

 America’s Fund was an easy choice after hearing how they helped HCCA member, Kim Lansford, and her son, Staff Sergeant (SSG) Justin Lansford.
 To read their remarkable story, and what America’s Fund did for them, see below.

 Please consider supporting our silent auction by donating an auction item.
-Not only will you receive excellent exposure to our attendees and our more than 100,000 social media followers (as a donor your name and logo will be listed on our Compliance Institute website, in the mobile app, on the printed Compliance Institute Conference Guide, as well as on signage at the auction itself), you’ll be helping continue the important work America’s Fund does for our service members.
+Not only will you will receive excellent exposure to our attendees (photos of auction items and the donor’s name will be listed on the silent auction page and both your name and logo will be printed on signage at the auction itself), you will be helping to continue the important work America’s Fund does for our service members.

 Your donation can be mailed to the HCCA/SCCE office at the address listed below.
 In order for your item to be included in the signage and social media, we must receive it by March 1, 2018.
 Please fill out donation form and return it to Jill at Jill.Burke@corporatecompliance.org.